 For example, a high-school kid or a college kid did better in their junior or senior years compared to freshmen and sophomore years.
 Is this trendline positive or negative?

 In addition, they look at the high school or the college an applicant is attending?
 How have the students from these high schools or colleges done before at their school once admitted?
 Are these high schools or college programs competitive and rigorous?
 How has the student performed in the standardized tests and what tests have they taken?

 All these data points are feeding into the admission decision with a clear objective of not only seeing how a student performs relative to other applicants but also if they have what it will take for them to be successful in the program.

 Want to discuss your profile, college list, application strategy, or financial aid packages?

 3. Do they integrate, adjust and contribute to their community?

-As students apply for undergraduate or graduate studies at these top colleges around the world, it is important they share with the admission teams information, data points and stories on how they will contribute not only to the college campus, program but to the whole society and community.
-Many admission teams look for data points in the application that can show them a student has real-life skills and may adjust to the new environment successfully
+As students apply for undergraduate or graduate studies at these top colleges around the world, it is important they share with the admissions team information, data points and stories on how they will contribute not only to the college campus, program but to the whole society and community.
+Many admission teams look for data points in the application that can show them a student has real-life skills and may adjust to the new environment successfully.

 In summary, the top colleges around the world are trying to put a story being each application and get to know the student on “who” they are, “what” drives them and how do they intend to utilize the time at college to achieve their career goals.